- Page 1: Intro

-- 2. Installing the Sapphire Radeon PULSE RX550 4GB
+- Page 2: Installing the Sapphire Radeon PULSE RX550 4GB

-- 3. Benchmarks, Performance, Temperatures and Power Consumption
+- Page 3: Benchmarks, Performance, Temperatures and Power Consumption

-- 5. Overclocking Performance, Benchmarks, Temperatures and Power Consumption
+- Page 5: Overclocking Performance, Benchmarks, Temperatures and Power Consumption

-This is Sapphire budget card, and entry card that can give you very nice performance.
+This is Sapphires budget card, an entry card that can give you very nice performance.
 It did thoroughly impressed me at what you can do and for how much you can do it for.
 It's not a perfect card, but it is a good card.
 Check out this review of the Sapphire Radeon PULSE RX550 4GB 11268-01-20G Video Card.

 A time comes when you need a video card, upgrading from on chip/die/board GPU, upgrading your existing video card or maybe replacing and existing video that might have died, the time comes for us all.
 The type of GPU/Video card you buy can depend on a few things like your budget, preference or functionality and I might have something that might fit on a few of those lists.
 Today I bring you my review of the Sapphire Radeon PULSE RX550 11268-01-20G video card.